-1. Check with the building inspector's office for compliance with local codes; a permit may be required, even though this is a recreational stove.
+1. Check with the building inspector's office for compliance with local codes; a permit may be required.

-2. A 4" diameter Class A flue is required for proper performance.
+2. A 4" diameter Class A Flue pipe is required for proper performance.
 2' to 3' Single wall Stainless Steel pipe can be installed off the top of the stove if you can maintain 12" Clearance to combustibles until the use of Class A HT Insulated pipe is required.

-3. Always connect this unit to a chimney and NEVER vent to another room or inside a building.
+3. Always connect this unit to a chimney and up through and NEVER vent to another room or inside a building.